MaxWenzel/tooling/README.md

 - [Puppeteer ](https://github.com/puppeteer/puppeteer): a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
 Puppeteer runs headless by default, but can be configured to run full (non-headless) Chrome or Chromium
 - [Playwright ](https://github.com/microsoft/playwright): a Node.js library to automate Chromium, Firefox and WebKit with a single API.
 Playwright is built to enable cross-browser web automation that is ever-green, capable, reliable and fast.

+### Property Based Testing & Fuzzing

+- [Schemathesis](https://github.com/schemathesis/schemathesis): a modern API testing tool for web applications built with Open API and GraphQL specifications.
+- [Hypothesis](https://hypothesis.works/): a new generation of tools for automating your testing process.
+It combines human understanding of your problem domain with machine intelligence to improve the quality of your testing process while spending less time writing tests.
+- [RESTler](https://github.com/microsoft/restler-fuzzer): first stateful REST API fuzzing tool for automatically testing cloud services through their REST APIs and finding security and reliability bugs in these services.
+- [Atheris](https://github.com/google/atheris): a coverage-guided Python fuzzing engine.
+It supports fuzzing of Python code, but also native extensions written for CPython.
+Atheris is based off of libFuzzer.
+When fuzzing native code, Atheris can be used in combination with Address Sanitizer or Undefined Behavior Sanitizer to catch extra bugs.

 ### Architecture

 - [Structure101](https://structure101.com/): track and enforce structural and architectural rules at build time with this headless companion.